zxue2/dynamo/docs/router/README.md

   - Recommended for production deployments

 - **Without KV Events (--no-kv-events)**:
-  - Uses ApproxKvIndexer to estimate cached blocks from routing decisions
+  - Router predicts cache state based on routing decisions with TTL-based expiration and pruning
-  - Assumes blocks from recent requests remain cached
+  - Tracks blocks from recent requests with configurable time-to-live
   - Reduces overhead at the cost of routing accuracy
   - Suitable for testing or when event processing becomes a bottleneck